iamireku/new/UI_UX_GUIDE.md

 ### Deal Creation

 -   **Multi-Step Process:** The flow is broken down into logical steps with a progress bar to manage user expectations.
--   **AI-Assisted "Smart Start":** To reduce friction, users can describe their deal in natural language.
-Our AI (`smart-start-flow`) will parse the text and pre-fill the form fields, turning a manual task into a quick review.
 -   **Flexible Party Invitation:** Users can initiate a deal with a counterparty using their **Email**, **Phone Number**, or unique **Betweena ID**, providing flexibility and privacy.

 ### Deal Management